abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The officer noticed an odor of alcohol, slurred speech, and glassy eyes.
-He also appeared very nervous.
-After performing the field sobriety tests, he was arrested for DUI.
-He later blew a .089 and a .087 in the breath machine.
+The defendant was stopped after he crossed over the dotted white line on three different occasions.
+The officer then observed an odor of alcohol, bloodshot eyes, and fumbling fingers.
+He also had slurred speech and admitted to having drank alcohol.
+After performing field sobriety tests, he was arrested for DUI.
+He later refused the breath test.

 The State dropped the DUI.